 Hourly labor costs in the euro area increased by 4.2 percent year-on-year in the second quarter of 2022, picking up from a revised 4.0 percent rise in the previous period.
 Wages and salaries per hour worked grew by 4.1 percent (vs. 3.7 percent in Q1), and the non-wage component rose by 3.8 percent (vs. 5.5 percent).
 Across economic activities, growth was the strongest in the industry (2.2 percent), construction (2.8 percent), and services (4.9 percent). source: EUROSTAT

 Labour Costs in the Euro Area averaged 100.29 points from 2009 until 2022, reaching an all time high of 119.30 points in the fourth quarter of 2021 and a record low of 83.40 points in the first quarter of 2009.
 This page provides the latest reported value for - Euro Area Labour Costs - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Euro Area Labour Costs - data, historical chart, forecasts and calendar of releases - was last updated on September of 2022.

-Labour Costs in Euro Area is expected to be 105.10 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Labour Costs in Euro Area to stand at 112.50 in 12 months time.
-In the long-term, the Euro Area Labour Costs is projected to trend around 120.20 Index Points in 2020, according to our econometric models.
+Labour Costs in Euro Area is expected to be 113.57 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Euro Area Labour Costs is projected to trend around 129.40 points in 2023 and 133.29 points in 2024, according to our econometric models.